Military operations in Ladakh (1948)

-Military operations took place in Ladakh in 1948 during the Indo-Pakistani War of 1947-1948 between the Indian Army and Pakistani raiders infiltrated to capture the Jammu and Kashmir state.
+Military operations were carried out by the Indian Army during the India–Pakistan war of 1947–1948 against the pro-Pakistani forces of Ibex Force and Chitral State Bodyguard in the erstwhile Ladakh Wazarat of the princely state of Jammu and Kashmir.

 Relief of Leh

-Pakistani raiders had besieged and reduced Skardu in early 1948.
-It was vital that Leh, the next likely target, be relieved before it was attacked by the raiders.
-Maj Prithi Chand, a Lahauli officer with a band of 40 volunteers from the 2nd Battalion, Dogra Regiment began a hazardous mid-winter ascent of Zojila pass on 16 February 1948, with rifles and ammunition for the garrison.
-They reached Leh on 8 March, where an ad hoc force for defence was organised, followed soon by a Jammu and Kashmir State Forces detachment bringing additional weapons.
+Ibex Force, which had been raised by Colonel Pasha from the Gilgit Scouts and local volunteers, had besieged Skardu in early 1948.
+It was vital that Leh, the next likely target, be relieved before it was attacked by the Ibex Force.
+Maj Prithi Chand, a Lahauli officer with a band of 40 volunteers from the 2nd Battalion, Dogra Regiment began a mid-winter ascent of Zojila pass on 16 February 1948, with rifles and ammunition for the garrison.
+They reached Leh on 8 March, where an ad-hoc force for defence was organised, followed soon by a Jammu and Kashmir State Forces detachment bringing additional weapons.

 Reinforcement of Leh

 The slow advance of raiders permitted reinforcement of Leh by air by a company of 2nd Battalion, 4 Gorkha Rifles (2/4 GR) and later a company of 2nd Battalion, 8th Gorkha Rifles (2/8 GR) by air just in time to repulse the raiders.
 Had the raiders kept advancing they could have captured Leh easily.
 The garrison of Leh held despite shortage of troops, weapons and ammunition, sickness and fatigue.
 In August another company of 2/8 GR was flown in by air and the remaining part of the battalion, codenamed Arjun column, with a large column of supplies on mules, trekked to Leh from Manali.
 Another large mule column, codenamed Chapati column, followed in September to provide adequate supplies for the winter.
 Lt Col (later Col) HS Parab, CO 2/8 GR, was airlifted to Leh on 23 Aug and later designated Commander, Leh Brigade (though the force never exceeded two battalions in strength).
 Spirited small unit actions and guerrilla raids on both banks of the Indus effectively held the raiders at bay throughout September and October.